PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 The overall Goal is not complete.
 In particular:

 - Continue staged extraction/indexing of the remaining legacy layout rules.
-  The immediate next unit is indexed candidate planning, differential mutation, `LayoutState` reconciliation, and transactional runner integration for `_optimize_transpose_axis3_const_concat_bridge_nhwc_chains`.
+  The immediate next unit is characterization of `_optimize_transpose_pre_dequant_concat_quantize_post_nhwc_chains`, including both production positions and quantized public/fan-out boundaries.
 - Complete the remaining central lowerer/registry decomposition and consolidate op-family validation, capability selection, and lowering.
 - Reconnect and exhaustively validate quantization, split/crop, custom/pseudo